 I have been drawing, painting and doing art of all types for a REALLY long time!
 Just like most artists I know, I started when I was old enough to hold a crayon and since then I have drawn or painted on just about anything that will stand still.
 I took art lessons starting when I was about six and continued until I entered college.
 And no, I don't have an art degree-(thank you creepy professor that ruined wanting to be an art major for me.)
 BUT, I have ALWAYS painted, for me, for my friends, for FUN!

 In 2017- shortly before my 60th birthday, I began painting again full time.
 I closed a very profitable online business to concentrate fully on PAINTING.
-It was a scary decision but hey- I don't want to be Grandma Moses- I want to do this NOW!
+It was a scary decision but I love painting and have been successful as a fine artist before, so why not?

-Starting in high school with my first business, I painted denim shirts with my own designs.
-After college I painted floor cloths for interior designers in Birmingham, and did hand painted designs on clothing for a local clothing designer.
+Starting in high school with my first business, I painted on denim shirts (it was really cool and hip back then).
+After college I painted floor cloths for interior designers in Birmingham, and painted designs on clothing for a local clothing designer.
 After moving from Birmingham for several years, I started my own line of children's clothes with hand painted designs.
 Then there was a stint as ceramist, where I designed and made lamps, bowls, platters all hand painted by me and sold them in several stores, as well as at the Birmingham Decorator's Showhouse.
 I also made mosaic sinks for a real estate developer and sold mosaic benches at The Arbor.

 In 1996, I wrote and illustrated a children's book "The Bedside Table", which was chosen by Books a Million in Birmingham, as their book of the month in October of 1998, in Birmingham.